Creamy White Chicken Enchiladas

 -

-For the sauce, melt butter in a saucepan over medium heat.
-Whisk in flour and cook for 1 minute.
-Gradually whisk in chicken broth until smooth and slightly thickened.
+Make the Roux: Melt the butter in a saucepan over medium heat.
+Whisk in the flour and cook for about 1 minute, stirring constantly, until the mixture is smooth and slightly golden.

 -